awwx/meteor-wiki/Getting-started-with-Auth.md

 ## Getting Started

 ### Adding Accounts to your app
-Here's how we did it for the Todos sample app: https://github.com/meteor/meteor/commit/5ac6ee0d6edbfe3cce93ad3eb50274904968f06f
+Here's how we did it for the Todos example: https://github.com/meteor/meteor/commit/5ac6ee0d6edbfe3cce93ad3eb50274904968f06f

 1. Run `meteor add accounts-ui`
 2. Add `{{> loginButtons}}` somewhere in your app.
 This adds login buttons for whatever services you configure.